hafsasana1/unfollowers/replit.md

 - **SEO Navigation Added**: Implemented breadcrumbs across all pages for better user experience and SEO
 - **Mobile Menu Updated**: Added Blog link to mobile navigation for complete accessibility
 - **Breadcrumbs Implementation**: Added breadcrumbs to all blog articles and main pages (About, Contact)
+- **"How It Works" Page Redesigned**: Made slim, professional, and smartly resized with compact layout
+- **Mobile Navigation Enhanced**: Added Blog link to mobile menu for complete site navigation

 ## User Preferences